-Michael Earp is a writer and bookseller from Melbourne, Australia, the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.
+Michael Earp is a non-binary writer and bookseller living in Naarm (Melbourne, Australia), the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.

-Michael Earp is the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.
-He has a teaching degree and a Masters in children’s literature and has worked between bookselling and publishing for over seventeen years as a children’s literature specialist.
-His writing has also appeared in The Victorian Writer and Aurealis.
+Michael Earp is a non-binary writer and bookseller living in Naarm (Melbourne, Australia), the editor of Kindred: 12 Queer #LoveOzYA Stories and contributor to Underdog: #LoveOzYA Short Stories.
+Their next anthology, Everything Under The Moon: Fairy tales in a queerer light, is released October, 2023.
+They have a teaching degree and a Masters in children’s literature and have worked between bookselling and publishing for twenty years as a children’s literature specialist.
+Their role managing The Little Bookroom saw them named ABA Bookseller of the year in 2021.
+Their writing has also appeared in Archer, The Age, PopMatters, The Victorian Writer and Aurealis.

-I’m a children’s and young adult writer and bookseller living and working on the lands of the Wurundjeri and Bunurong people of the Kulin Nations.
+I’m a writer and bookseller of children’s and young adult books living and working in Naarm on the lands of the Wurundjeri and Bunurong people of the Kulin Nations.
 I recognise that Aboriginal sovereignty has never been ceded and pay respect to Elders past, present & emerging.
 Always was, always will be Aboriginal land.

 I’m repped by Linda Epstein at Emerald City Literary Agency.

-After growing up on NSW’s Central Coast, I moved to Sydney when I was eighteen and landed a job at a large city bookstore, just as it was opening.
+After growing up on NSW’s Central Coast, I moved to Sydney when I was eighteen and landed a job at Kinokuniya, a large city bookstore just as it was opening.
 This is where my book addiction began.
-Eventually I found my way to another large city bookstore and became the Children’s Specialist.
+Eventually, I found my way to Borders, another large city bookstore and became the Children’s Specialist.

-Then, after seven years of bookselling, I changed the way I sold them.
+Then, after seven years of bookselling, I changed the way I sold them, selling them to Bookstores, instead.
 In 2009 I began working as a sales and marketing representative for Walker Books Australia, one of the leading children’s publishers.
-In that role, I was invited to move to Melbourne for work.
-Having never lived outside of Sydneyish areas, it was a golden opportunity.
+In that role, I was invited to move to Melbourne.
+Having never lived outside of Sydney(ish) areas, it was a golden opportunity.
 My day job was essentially talking about children’s books all day long.
 It’s not a bad gig, let me tell you.

 I completed my Master of Arts in Children’s Literature at Macquarie University in 2014.
 My thesis was a creative work again, this time a Young Adult novel and the exegesis that went with it.
 It’s a novel which explores a teenager’s understanding of religion in relation to his own homosexuality.
 This process gave me many wonderful insights into literature for young people.